gc2300/sample_code/README.md

-# Code and map samples
+# Code and mapping examples

-This repo contains mapping examples and notebooks for processing and analyzing satellite images, running network analysis using a list of libraries: spfeas, mpglue, osmnx, and networkx.
+This repo contains mapping examples and notebooks for processing and analyzing satellite images and running network analysis using a list of libraries: spfeas, mpglue, osmnx, and networkx.

 This repo contains three folders: